atks/cluster/README.md

 A) To configure user, create a .config file in the program directory that has your user name.

 1. Assume your user name is "atks".
-Go tot he program directory.
+Go to the program directory.

    cd \<cluster-program-dir\>